Falco: Runtime Threat Detection with eBPF

 - Kernel zero-days that subvert eBPF.

-Falco is not antivirus nor WAF.
-It’s anomaly detection on syscalls.
+Falco is not antivirus or WAF.
+It is syscall anomaly detection.
 Complements other layers; doesn’t replace them.

 Kubernetes Audit Integration

-Beyond syscalls, Falco can consume the Kubernetes API audit log and apply rules over API actions (e.g. “someone created a Secret with a suspicious name”).
-Covers the control-plane layer syscalls don’t touch.
+Beyond syscalls, Falco can consume the Kubernetes API audit log and apply rules over API actions.
+Useful for detecting:

 - RBAC changes outside hours.